xiaodonguo/CMSSM/README.md

 ## Introduction
 This repository contains the code for the paper "Cross-modal State Space Modeling for Real-time RGB-Thermal Wild Scene Semantic Segmentation," which has been accepted by IROS 2025.

 ✨**2025-6-26**✨ : An extended version of our conference paper, "Cross-modal State Space Modeling and Terrain-specific Knowledge Distillation for RGB-Thermal Semantic Segmentation", has been submitted to TCSVT.
-More details and codes are provided.
+For the convenience of the review process, more details and codes are provided.

 ## Method
 ![picture1](./fig/fig2.png)